Gkrumbach07/docker-py-kaldi-asr/README.md

 ```
 pipenv run python app.py -H {HOST}
 ```
-The host is equal to the route you exposed from the decoder above.
+The host is equal to the route you exposed from the decoder api above.
 You can specify other other options for the audio input but it is not needed.

 #### Wav file decoding
 This does not require pulseaudio, so all you need to run is: